 For more information, follow us @ApplyMaryland and visit admissions.umd.edu.

-Maryland’s Graduate School, based in the Lee Building, offers more than 200 advanced degree programs enrolling almost 11,000 students representing every state and 115 countries.
+Maryland’s Graduate School, based in the Lee Building, offers more than 200 advanced degree and certificate programs enrolling almost 11,000 students representing every state and 115 countries.
 The programs include doctoral and master’s degrees, special terminal degrees such as the MBA and MFA, and graduate certificates.
 Among the resources and programming to support student success are programs for diverse graduate students, professional and career development and the Graduate School Writing Center.

 Learn more about admission, individual programs and student funding at gradschool.umd.edu.